-No matter how it's presented, it's still spam. via ideas.veer.com
+No matter how you slice it, it’s spam.

 I received a comment today from a popular .NET blog (name redacted to protect the guilty), in response to yesterday’s post about scripting a backup of a remote SQL Server instance.